GargiMan/ipp/readme2.md

 - <code>--source=filename</code>
 - <code>--input=filename</code>

-Parameter parsing is done in <code>class Params($argv)</code>, where parameter values are stored in instance of class variables.
+Parameter parsing is done in <code>class Params</code>, where parameter values are stored in instance of class variables.

+Dynamic semantic analysis